Publication bias: Risks

 Other factors include experimenter bias and white hat bias.

 Remedies

 Publication bias can be contained through better-powered studies, enhanced research standards, and careful consideration of true and non-true relationships.
 Better-powered studies refer to large studies that deliver definitive results or test major concepts and lead to low-bias meta-analysis.
 Enhanced research standards such as the pre-registration of protocols, the registration of data collections, and adherence to established protocols are other techniques.
 To avoid false-positive results, the experimenter must consider the chances that they are testing a true or non-true relationship.
 This can be undertaken by properly assessing the false positive report probability based on the statistical power of the test and reconfirming (whenever ethically acceptable) established findings of prior studies known to have minimal bias.

+Statistical corrections for publication bias include funnel-plot meta-regressions and selection models.
+A 2025 study using simulations and large-scale empirical applications reported that both can be biased by spurious precision (reported standard errors smaller than the data warrant) when it is related to the size of the estimated effect.
+It introduced the Meta-Analysis Instrumental Variable Estimator (MAIVE), which uses the inverse of the primary-study sample size as an instrument for the reported variance.

 Study registration

 In September 2004, editors of prominent medical journals (including the New England Journal of Medicine, The Lancet, Annals of Internal Medicine, and JAMA) announced that they would no longer publish results of drug research sponsored by pharmaceutical companies unless that research was registered in a public clinical trials registry database from the start.
 Furthermore, some journals (e.g. Trials), encourage publication of study protocols in their journals.

 The World Health Organization (WHO) agreed that basic information about all clinical trials should be registered at the study's inception and that this information should be publicly accessible through the WHO International Clinical Trials Registry Platform.
 Additionally, the public availability of complete study protocols, alongside reports of trials, is becoming more common for studies.